dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

   name: "David Conner"
 excerpt: ""
 ---

+- emphasize that "Social Justice" the concept is good
+  - but what we're looking for is that society is moving towards one with social justice, not necessarily the immediate balance of everything
+  - we should assert that the change oriented towards progress and that there is an acceptable rate of change

 There's something that I really want to set straight.
 Being falsely labelled as racist -- or anything, really -- especially when it